Diamond cutting process consists of ten steps (simplified) :

-Before the cutting process begins, rough diamond is being analyzed in order to be sorted into different categories.
-This will make the whole process more cost efficient (different companies specialize in cutting different sizes/types of rough diamonds.
+Before the cutting process begins, rough diamond is being analyzed to be sorted into different categories.
+This will make the whole process more cost-efficient (different companies specialize in cutting different sizes/types of rough diamonds).

-When choosing a category, planning teams look for model, fluorescence, color, clarity and size.
-They also might polish a small window on the surface of any particular rough diamond in order to make a more precise and accurate decision.
+When choosing a category, planning teams look for model, fluorescence, color, clarity, and size.
+They also might polish a small window on the surface of any particular rough diamond to make a more precise and accurate decision.

 The next step of the diamond cutting process is planning.
 Planning is done in order to decide how to cut a diamond in a way that retains the most weight and maximises the final yield* (and therefore value).

 *Yield is calculated by taking the total polished carat weight and dividing it by the original rough carat weight x 100.
 For example, if the original rough stone is 1.00ct and the polished is 0.39ct the yield would be calculated as (0.39/1.00) x 100 = 39%

 The most critical factor in planning is the final carat weight outcome as this will have the most impact on polished diamond price.
 Planners use sophisticated technology, skills and intuition in order to achieve the best possible yield.

 Once the plan has been established, the stone needs to be marked by pen to show the cleaver/sawyer where the cut should be made.
 The decision on whether to saw or cleave the diamond is made during this stage as well.